Home DIY Projects While Sheltering-In-Place

 But wait, there’s more!

 I now had a palette of southwestern colors (teal, tan, yellow and brown) in my decor that were introduced simply with a few inexpensive glass vases and acrylic paint colors.
-Plus, I had developed a new skill that can be used around the home while saving money.
+Plus, I had developed a new skill that can be used around my home while saving money.
 Cool!

 Here is the technique for my textured vases (above) in detail: I’ll do two coats for the base using acrylic or chalk paint mixed with baking soda to add texture ( I do a rough mix of 50/50 baking soda and paint so that it dries rough and bumpy.
 You want lots of texture!
 That should dry fully.
 Next, I’ll add a layer of secondary color using a nearly dry brush so that the paint streaks and does not cover fully.
 You paint lightly so that the paint covers the raised texture only (it’ll take a bit of practice to master).
 Before it has a chance to dry fully I will add a fourth coat, lightly blending it randomly to create depth to the texture.
 It took me about 5 or 6 failed tries before the technique began to work.
 The key is to build up thin layers to accentuate the texture created with the baking soda.
 Also, use acrylic matte or chalk paint.
 Satin or glossy paint is too shiny and does not work well.